DanielNadvornik/Data-projects/1_Main projects/Digital capital/README.md

-Unfinished script for the dataset on mine bachelor thesis.
+Unfinished script for the dataset created for my bachelor thesis.